R-FORCE: Robust Learning for Random Recurrent Neural Networks: Discussion

-In summary, R-FORCE initialization facilitates robust performance of the target-learning task.
+In summary, R-FORCE initialization facilitates a robust performance of the target-learning task.
 We have demonstrated the principles upon which R-FORCE distribution is generated and provided an algorithmic way to generate the distribution.
-Our results are generic and applicable for a wide range of networks and tasks since we demonstrate the effectiveness of R-FORCE on challenging targets (e.g., noisy and highly dynamic) and network architectures (e.g., low-rank RRNN).
+Our results are generic and applicable for a wide range of networks and tasks since we demonstrate the effectiveness of R-FORCE on challenging targets (e.g., noisy and highly dynamic), network architectures (e.g., low-rank RRNN), and neuron forms (e.g., spiking neural network).